bryanaka/hogwarts/code_review.md

 it has no dynamic content and can also be placed in the public folder to be served up.

-For now we will dump it in the public directory, until dynamic content or maintaining the layout becomes even a little difficult.
+For now we will leave it in the public directory, until dynamic content is needed or maintaining the layout becomes even a little difficult.

 #### layouts/application.html.erb

-Should have a `<%= yield %>` in the body in order to render the views inside the layout
+- Should have a `<%= yield %>` in the body in order to render the views inside the layout
+- Moved Scripts to the bottom of the page.
+This will just better practice.

 #### houses/index.html.erb